nolanar/rs-active-learning/README.md

  ```

 ### `plot_item_dist.py`
 Plot of the group distributions for an item.
-Bar plots are used by default.
 ```
 positional arguments:
   item        number of item to plot

 optional arguments:
   -h, --help  show this help message and exit
-  --heat      plot as 2D heatmap
+  -g G        group number to plot (all by default) --heat      plot as 2D heatmap (defualt histogram)
-  --kde       plot as kernel density estimates
 ```

 ### `datareader.py`